if you have met one person with autism, you have met one person with autism

 Along with these challenges a person with ASD may also have sensory sensitivities and a learning disability.

-- May have either an intensified or under-sensitive reaction to the five senses of sight, sound, smell, touch and taste eg requesting a person with ASD to look you in the eye may actually cause physical pain.
+- May have either an intensified or under-sensitive reaction to the five senses of sight, sound, smell, touch and taste e.g. it has been identified that requesting a person with ASD to look you in the eye may actually cause physical pain.

-These challenges for children, adolescents and adults with ASD will fall on a continuum, with some individuals showing mild characteristics of autism and others having much more significant characteristics.
+These challenges for children, teenagers and adults with ASD will fall on a continuum, with some individuals showing mild characteristics of autism and others having much more significant characteristics.

 Because children with ASD do not look ‘different’ sometimes they are labelled as being naughty, rude or arrogant and parents are felt to be at fault for not disciplining the child or teaching them good manners.